 Here is a skill tree we made for Java using our competency mapping tool – MapSkiller.

 Enriching your career trees with an employee’s details can show you what competencies they have and what they can easily acquire if needed.
 This serves as a cue for your internal developers (especially juniors) as to how they can grow professionally and to what end.
-Moreover, companies can support their developers in acquiring certain skills which will be needed in the organization, e.g. for future projects.
+Moreover, companies can support their developers in acquiring certain skills that will be needed in the organization, e.g. for future projects.

 Another way to make your competency mapping more efficient is to place your recruitment candidates on your career tree.
 This shows you how they fit your team and simultaneously fosters skill diversification.
 After all, hiring people with the right skill set who can also bring a breath of fresh air to your company is a double win.